Intermediate geodesic growth in virtually nilpotent groups: Geometry of the Engel group

 \section{Geometry of the Engel group}

 In this section, we are looking at a $3$-step nilpotent group, the Engel group $\Ec$.
-We first define a nilpotent Lie group $\bar\Ec$, in which $\Ec$ is a cocompact lattice.
-Elements of $\bar\Ec$ can be understood geometrically: They are equivalence classes of absolutely continuous paths in $\RR^2$ starting from $(0,0)$.
-For any path $g$, we define three parameters: \begin{itemize}[leftmargin=8mm, label=\textbullet] \item[(1)] its second endpoint $\hat g=(x_g,y_g)\in\RR^2$. \item[(\textbullet)] a distribution of winding numbers.
+We first re-introduce a nilpotent Lie group $\bar\Ec$ using a geometrical model. $\Ec$ is defined as particular a cocompact lattice in $\bar\Ec$.

+We consider $\Gamma$ the monoid of absolutely continuous paths in $\RR^2$ starting from $(0,0)$, with concatenation as operation.
+Then $\bar\Ec$ is defined as the quotient $\Gamma/\sim$ for an equivalence relation $\sim$.
+For any path $g\in\Gamma$, we define three parameters: \begin{itemize}[leftmargin=8mm, label=\textbullet] \item[(1)] its second endpoint $\hat g=(x_g,y_g)\in\RR^2$. \item[(\textbullet)] a distribution of winding numbers.
 First, we get a closed path $g_c$ by concatenating $g$ with the segment back from $\hat g$ to $(0,0)$.
-Then the function $w_g\colon\RR^2\setminus \mathrm{Im}(g_c)\to \ZZ$ is defined as $w_g(x,y)=$ the winding number of $g_c$ around $(x,y)$.
+Then the function $W_g\colon\RR^2\setminus \mathrm{Im}(g_c)\to \ZZ$ is defined as $W_g(x,y)=$ the winding number of $g_c$ around $(x,y)$.
 (See Figure \ref{fig:Engel_def}.) \item[(2)] its total algebraic (or signed) area \item[(3)] the $y$-coordinate of its \say{barycenter} (or center of gravity)

 \end{itemize} Two paths $g,h$ are equivalent if they share same endpoint $\hat g=\hat h$, same algebraic area $A(g)=A(h)$ and same \say{$y$-coordinate of barycenter} $B_y(g)=B_y(h)$.

 \begin{prop}Given two paths $g,h$, their concatenation $gh$ has parameters